auyer/MemoryKV/README.md

 What I wanted to create:

-- In memory database (like Redis)
+- In memory database with a hashmap structure
-- Using cuncurrent patterns (unlike Redis)
+- Using concurrent patterns
 - In the Rust programming language
 - With a live feed of changes (it felt like a cool demo for my personal site)